LaurentOngaro/grav-plugin-autoseo/README.md

 # [Grav](http://getgrav.org) AutoSEO

-AutoSEO is a plugin for Grav with which you can fill automatically the description and keyword metadata of a page using its content.
+Grav AutoSEO is a plugin for Grav with which you can fill automatically the description and keywords metadata of a page using its content.
+It also adds Facebook Open Graph metadata and Twitter Cards Meta Tags (**New** feature since the 1.2 version).

-If the plugin is enabled and **the description and keyword metadata of the page are not manually filled** (i.e. the page headers contains some metadata fields), the plugin will use the first words of the page content to fill the description metadata and its categories and tags to fill the keyword metadata.
+If the plugin is enabled and **the description and keyword metadata of the page are not manually filled** (i.e. the page headers contains some metadata fields), the plugin will use the first words of the page summary to fill the description and its categories and tags to fill the keyword metadata.
+Facebook and twitter metadata will also be filled if they are enabled in settings and not manually filled in the page header.

 ## Installation